xu-yuan1/openvino-docs/pages/openvino_docs_performance_int8_vs_fp32.rst

 Model Accuracy for INT8 and FP32 Precision
 ==========================================

-:target:`doxid-openvino_docs_performance_int8_vs_fp32_1md_openvino_docs_benchmarks_performance_int8_vs_fp32` The following table shows the absolute accuracy drop that is calculated as the difference in accuracy between the FP32 representation of a model and its INT8 representation.
+:target:`doxid-openvino_docs_performance_int8_vs_fp32_1md_openvino_docs_benchmarks_performance_int8_vs_fp32` The following table presents the absolute accuracy drop calculated as the accuracy difference between FP32 and INT8 representations of a model:

 .. raw:: html